 The drug lords use the poorest and most marginalised rural people to carry cocaine to Argentina with promises of safety though many are caught.
 The people who live in these outlying districts have no direct experience of the flashier world though it's on TV.
 They are easy prey and when arrested have almost no hope of getting out of prison, they have no influence nor money for bribes.

-The prisons are chaotic and like something out of a Kafka novel, no prisons anyhow are good!
-The prisoners endlessly circulating.
+The prisons are chaotic and like something out of a Kafka novel, no prisons anyhow are good as all they do is manufacture criminals!
+The prisoners endlessly circulating as in a Van Gogh painting.
 They have to buy their prison cells.

 Coca leaves have been traditionally used by Bolivians to chew or in tea as a mild stimulant somewhat like coffee or betel nut though without the oral health issues.
-It is far stronger when processed and to the locals is an unsurprising stimulant, the rural people's role is quite minor in the scheme of things though necessary.
-The people are targets whose lives appear to mean little to anybody like many on this planet Violeta has only filmed the action there is no script.
+It is far stronger when processed.
+To the locals coca is an unsurprising stimulant, the rural people's role is quite minor in the scheme of the trade though necessary.
+The rural people are targets whose lives appear to mean little to anybody like many on this planet who are disempowered and innocent.
+Violeta has only filmed the action there is no script.

 I read an article New York Times, (May 29, Nicholas Krisof), about a programme in Paraguay that goes beyond charity where the people are empowered to start small businesses making things, eg baskets, always a needed commodity!
 The programme is called The Graduation Approach and is assisted by UN.
 I know similar programmes in India have worked by small interest loans for gaining independence though baskets are not going to assist these guys wondering about their place in a macho culture.